bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 During process execution, the corresponding case and tasks have various states.
 Typically, cases start non-persistently, i.e., they are stored in memory only.
 At this time, their state is CREATED.
-As soon as a case hits a task switch,
-|ivy| persists the case and its tasks by storing them in the system database.
+As soon as a case hits a task switch, Axon Ivy persists the case and its tasks by storing them in the system database.
 You can retrieve persisted cases and tasks only with the query APIs.
 Non-persisted cases and tasks are not retrievable by API.